luigiberducci/f1tenth_rl_agent/README.md

 If the previous steps are successful, you can deploy the node on the real car.

+We recommend to first try with a constant velocity, enabling the `debug_mode` in the params file and setting the `debug_speed` to the desired velocity.

-To to that, you can launch the `rl_node` with the `hardware.launch` file.
+1. From the car, launch the `rl_node` with the `hardware.launch` file.
 ```
 roslaunch rl_node hardware.launch
 ```

-A part all the `f1tenth system`, it will start three nodes:
+It will start the `f1tenth system` and three nodes:
-1. `rl_node`: the inference node using the trained model.
+1. `rl_node`: the node that publishes the action from the model.
-2. `safety_node`: the emergency braking system.
+2. `safety_node`: the emergency braking system which stops the car based on time-to-collision (ttc) estimation.
 3. `filter_node`: a velocity filter to publish the current velocity estimation.
 In its simplest implementation, it simply forwards the velocity given by the vesc rpm conversion.